-Whether you’re a builder or a tradesman, at some point or another, you’re going to need to subcontract work so you can continue yours.
+Whether you’re a builder (building contractor) or a tradesman, at some point or another, you’re going to need to subcontract work so you can continue yours.

 Construction is one of those industries that seems to be resistant to the technological stampede that is crashing through society.
 We’re a stubborn bunch, and we’re more at home with a power saw or nail gun in our hands than a mobile phone or computer.